inc2734/mw-wp-form/readme.txt

 == Changelog ==

 = 2.5.0 =
-* Add html5 email field.
+* Added   : Add html5 email field.
-* Add html5 url field.
+* Added   : Add html5 url field.
+* Changed : maxlength default value is null.

 = 2.4.12
 * Bugfix  : filter hook 'mwform_value_mwf_xxx' does not work when to use radio or checkboxes.